 The Packa has a notably smooth, stable, and comfortable ride quality that is a result of its length, weight, and high volume tires.
 It's far from the most maneuverable bike we tested, though that's to be expected for a bike of this size.
 Its got a comfortable seated pedaling position, loads of handlebar and seat height adjustability, and comes with lots of user-friendly features.

-Being as long and heavy as the Packa is gives it very impressive stability at speed and an ultra-smooth ride on straightaways and through medium and large radius turns.
+The Packa is long and heavy, offering impressive stability at speed and an ultra-smooth ride on straightaways and through medium and large radius turns.
 Of course, this length has the adverse effect of making it feel a bit big and bulky, and super short turns aren't really its thing.
 You need a little extra room if you're making a u-turn or backing it out of its parking spot.
 Its 24-inch wheels come with high volume 2.4-inch wide tires that provide a good bit of damping over small bumps and cracks in the road.
-Given the fact that it has a rigid frame, however, super rough roads and potholes still feel pretty jarring.
+Given that it has a rigid frame, however, super rough roads and potholes still feel pretty jarring.
 This big bike doesn't stop on a dime, but the mechanical disc brakes with 180mm rotors front and rear do a good job of slowing and stopping this heavyweight.
 Another thing worth mentioning is that the Packa is quite difficult to transport due to its size and weight.
-At 78.5 lbs, it's heavier than virtually any bike rack can handle in addition to the fact that it's also too long to fit in any bike rack's trays.
+At 78.5 lbs, it's heavier than virtually any bike rack can handle, in addition to the fact that it's also too long to fit in any bike rack's trays.
 Lifting it into a truck bed is no simple task either.
-This bike simply isn't ideal for bringing along on trips, or anyone who needs to bring it up or down stairs for storage either.
+This bike simply isn't ideal for bringing along on trips, and we wouldn't suggest it for anyone who needs to navigate stairs for storage.

 The Packa comes with a 500Wh battery integrated into the downtube of the frame, and it has a unique dual battery capability.
 Blix gives you the option to purchase it with dual batteries, adding an additional 672Wh for a total of 1,171Wh.
 Adding the dual battery option bumps the price of the bike up by a few hundred dollars, but easily extends this bike's range by more than double.
 This is a really exciting feature for those who may carry lots of cargo or travel long distances regularly.
 That said, we didn't purchase the 2nd battery, and we performed our range test using only the included 500Wh downtube battery.